alexsaab/drupal8-commerce2-lifepay/README.md

 ## The module is designed to integrate a store on Drupal 8 and Commerce 2 with the Lifepay payment system (www.life-pay.ru)

 1. To use the module on your site you need to install it.
-You can install it through the installation menu of Drupal modules, or you can by writing the uc_lifepay directory to a directory intended for your sites: "sites/all/modules" or "sites/default/modules"
+You can install it through the installation menu of Drupal modules, or you can by writing the commerce_lifepay directory to a directory intended for your sites: "sites/all/modules" or "sites/default/modules"

 2. After that, you can go to the configuration menu of payment methods "/admin/store/config/payment".